A Vision-Based Shared-Control Teleoperation Scheme for Controlling the Robotic Arm of a Four-Legged Robot: Conclusion

 \section{Conclusion}

-This paper presented an intuitive and assistive vision-based telemanipulation framework for the control of a robotic arm system of a four-legged robot.
+This paper presents an intuitive and assistive vision-based telemanipulation framework for controlling a robotic arm system of a four-legged robot.
 An external camera is used to track the operator's arm movement, offering intuitive control of the robotic system.
 The framework enables the user to control the end-effector position and orientation, where the position is obtained by tracking the user's wrist position, and orientation tracking is achieved by estimating the pose of the operator's hand.
 The proposed system also enables collision detection, ensuring safe operation.
-The framework was experimentally validated in a telemanipulation task in which two users successfully performed pick-and-place tasks in real-time.
-Future work will focus on implementing a path planner in the framework so that obstacle avoidance can be achieved.
-Moreover, we also plan to implement a potential fields scheme~\cite{10342155} in order to improve the robustness of our proposed method through a shared-control approach.
+The framework was experimentally validated in a telemanipulation task, where two users successfully performed pick-and-place tasks in real-time.
+Future work will focus on implementing a path planner within the framework to achieve obstacle avoidance.
+Moreover, we also plan to implement a potential fields scheme~\cite{10342155} in order to improve the robustness of our proposed method through a shared-control approach, incorporating more participants, object diversity, and longer trials into the experiments.
+The proposed framework will be further validated by performing user and comparative studies with traditional interfaces.